syncfusion-content/blazor-docs/blazor/numeric-textbox/how-to/numerictextbox-for-and-model-binding.md

+---
+layout: post
+title: How to Numerictextbox For And Model Binding in Blazor Numeric TextBox Component | Syncfusion
+description: Checkout and learn about Numerictextbox For And Model Binding in Blazor Numeric TextBox component of Syncfusion, and more details.
+platform: Blazor
+control: Numeric TextBox
+documentation: ug
+---

 # NumericTextBox For and Model Binding

 This section demonstrates the Strongly typed extension support in NumericTextBox.
 The view which bind with any model is called as